jwarlander/everex/README.md

 Evernote API client for Elixir.
 Uses the Erlang Thrift library.

+_*NOTE:* Everex is UNDER DEVELOPMENT, and is NOT ready for production use.
+Feedback and contributions (via pull requests) are very welcome, of course!_

 It's so far possible to list tags, list notebooks, find notes, and retrieve note data.